lupapiste/lein-nitpicker/README.md

 # lein-nitpicker

 A Leiningen plugin that enforces Lupapiste coding style:
-  * tabulator, carriage return and non-ascii characters are not allowed (for cross platform development compatibility)
+  * tabulator and carriage return are not allowed
+    (for cross platform development compatibility)
   * JavaScript files must not contain console.log calls (which would break Internet Explorer).